Headless WordPress and Content Management Systems

 What Can You Do With a Headless CMS?

-Perhaps the best thing you can do with a headless CMS is essentially future-proof your content.
+Perhaps the best thing you can do with a headless CMS is essentially future-proof your WordPress content.
 As long as the API endpoint still exists, content can be called forth.
 A headless CMS means you’re creating a developer-focused, API-first system, rather than focusing on how the back-end administration will feed the front-end design.

 Therefore, going headless enables you greater flexibility in migrating content if you need to, since you won’t be tied so tightly to themes and plugins.
 From a marketing standpoint, you’re also able to create personalized customer journeys, without filing a ticket every time you want to add or change some content.